apache/drill/_docs/manage-drill/015-configuring-drill-in-a-cluster.md

 ---
-title: "Configuring Resources in a Cluster"
+title: "Configuring Resources in a Mixed Cluster"
 parent: "Configuring Different Workloads"
 ---
 Drill operations are memory and CPU-intensive.
 You need to statically partition the cluster to designate which partition handles which workload.

-## Configuring Drill Memory in a Cluster with other Workloads
+## Configuring Drill Memory in a Mixed Cluster

 To configure memory resources for Drill, you modify the `warden.drill-bits.conf` file in `/opt/mapr/conf/conf.d`.
 This file is created automatically when you install Drill on a node.